edrys-org/edrys/README.md

 3. Run the server `deno run -A dist/app.js --address localhost:8000 --secret makeUpSomeSecretTextHere`

 Next,
 - 🎉 Visit `localhost:8000` and log in.
-The verification code will be printed to console instead of sent to your email
+The email verification code will be printed to console
 - 📖 Please [visit our documentation](https://github.com/edrys-org/edrys/wiki) to continue setting up your server and adding Modules
 - 💬 For questions and discussions, please visit our [Gitter community](https://gitter.im/edrys-org/community)
 - 🐞 For bug reports and feature requests, visit the [issues tab](https://github.com/edrys-org/edrys/issues)